-Which of the LIVE metrics will your activation impact?
+Which of the LIVE metrics will your submission impact?

 Residents receiving coordinated healthcare services

-In what areas of Los Angeles will you be directly working?
+In which areas of Los Angeles will you be directly working?

 County of Los Angeles

-Describe in greater detail how your activation will make LA the best place to LIVE?
+How will your project make LA the best place to LIVE?

 Low-income families spend as many as 20 hours per week researching, finding, and traveling to multiple agencies to get the services they need.
 Families often use more than 12 different agencies a year in their quest to meet basic needs.

 We believe that poverty in L.A.
 County does not have to be a life sentence.
 We want to make it easier for more of L.A.
-County’s low-income families to navigate the safety net of services without the need for gatekeepers, and put the power to improve those systems in their hands.
+County’s low-income families to navigate the safety net of services to improve health, food security, wellness, and improve economic mobility.

 The One Degree platform makes the search for emergency food, shelter, or health services as easy as ordering a book on Amazon.
-Angelenos deserve an efficient, effective safety net of services.
-Low-income people and families have agency, and everyone should be able to access the support they need to prosper and reach their full potential.
+Angelenos have agency, and everyone should be able to access the support they need to prosper and reach their full potential.
 Every resident in the Los Angeles region should have the economic means and cultural capital to lead active, healthy lives.

-The platform at www.1degree.org is a powerful connects low-income and at-risk families directly to more than 6,500 critical social services in L.A.
+The platform at www.1degree.org and apps on iOS and Android connect low-income and at-risk families directly to more than 8,500 critical social services in L.A.
 County, including:

 Our activation strategies include (but are not limited to):

 We will measure success by how many L.A.
-County residents not only use the platform to find resources, but utilize them to improve their lives.
+County residents not only find resources, but utilize them to improve their lives.